Type on multiple computers with one keyboard

 How keyboard sharing works

 CursorHop links your keyboard input to your mouse position.
 When your cursor moves to another computer's screen, your keyboard input automatically follows.
-Every keystroke is captured at the OS level, serialized, and transmitted over your local network to whichever machine currently has cursor focus.
+Keystrokes are sent over your local network to whichever machine currently has cursor focus.

-The switch is instant — under 5 milliseconds on a wired connection.
+The switch is instant.
 There is no perceptible lag between pressing a key and seeing the character appear on the target computer.
 It feels exactly like typing on a local keyboard.

 Keyboard follows mouse automatically